-★ Live in a safe and sober place that supports your recovery & participation in the program (within the Brookings service area) Tell probation where you are living and everyone who lives there.
+★ Live in a safe and sober place that supports your recovery Tell probation where you are living and everyone who lives there.
 Don't let someone move in without permission.
 Don't move without permission.
 The Team might tell you to move if you are not living in a safe and sober place that supports your recovery.

 Stay home during your curfew.
 Don't have visitors during curfew hours without prior Team approval.
 Ask if you have any questions about when you are supposed to be at home.
 Contact probation right away if you have an emergency.
-DUI Court curfew is:
+Curfew hours when you must be home are: